 Self training / studying

 If you go with self training for the PMP exam you are already aware of the discipline it requires for a successful outcome.
-The place where many people run into problems is the varying degrees of information out there on preparation books, exam simulators and how to go through the material given in the PMBoK.
+The place where many people run into problems is the varying degrees of information out there.
 Here, I will go a little bit into the options available and how to use the materials to the best effect.

-Possibly the oldest PMP Prep book that has been regularly updated with PMBoK editions over the last 18 years.
+Possibly the oldest PMP Prep book that has been regularly updated with PMBoK editions over the last 20 years.
 Anyone who studies for the exam swears by this book including me.
-During the course of my studies, I used this book and its ‘end of chapter’ questions to practice however to run through exam mode, I tried out the other books for the sake of questions only.
-After I was done with the exam – that I cleared in my first try – I went back to the materials in the books; Rita’s book was head and shoulders above the rest.
+During the course of my studies, I used this book and its ‘end of chapter’ questions to practice.
+However, to run through exam mode, I tried out the other books for the sake of questions only.
+After I was done with the exam (that I cleared in my first try) I went back to the materials in the books; Rita’s book was head and shoulders above the rest.
 I wouldn’t recommend any other book or practice material when doing self study online.

 PMP Training Practice questions:

 To study for the exam you need to practice the questions; ideally near the actual exam question number of 200.
 Here are a few online and mostly free resources for exam questions: